The Silent Language of Life

 Research into Formative Forces in Water Drops

-The research published here, conducted over 15 years by Inge Just-Nastansky, reveals—through 545 color illustrations—aspects of nature that otherwise remain hidden to us.
+The research published here—conducted over the course of fifteen years by Inge Just-Nastansky—reveals, through extensive illustrations, a side of nature that otherwise remains hidden to us.

 “The work of Inge Just-Nastansky joins the ranks of the so-called ‘image-creating methods’ that have emerged in anthroposophical natural science.
 One thinks of the pioneer Lili Kolisko, who studied the coming to rest of liquids in rising images.
 For example, at full moon and at new moon radically different rising patterns of the silver salt solution are formed.
 Inge Just-Nastansky also shows the polarity of the droplet image at full moon and new moon.
 Macroscopy brings balance to microscopy.” — Armin Husemann, MD